 These statistics provide a holistic view of higher-level learning across the further and higher education sectors.
 All types of learning are covered, including OfS-recognised higher education (recognised by the Office for Students for funding purposes and generally eligible for student loan support), Apprenticeships (funded by the Education and Skills Funding Agency and employers, where students earn whilst learning) and institutional credit (bite-sized, standalone modules of learning which are not regarded as full qualifications).

-The statistics show how higher-level skills provision was organised in 2020/21 and aid our understanding of the potential impacts of the government’s skills reforms.
+The statistics show how higher-level skills provision was organised in 2021/22 and aid our understanding of the potential impacts of the government’s skills reforms.
 In particular, it will assist future policy understanding for Higher Technical Qualification (HTQ) reform and the flexible Lifelong Loan Entitlement (LLE).

 The publication presents analysis of the further and higher education sectors after combining two separate data sources:

 Statistics on learning in further and higher education have typically been published as separate publications.
-This makes it complicated to quantify the totality of learning that happens at education levels 4 to 8.
-Combined FE and HE statistics are particularly important for understanding learning at education levels 4 and 5, as this is delivered roughly equally across both sectors.
+This makes it complicated to quantify the totality of learning that happens at education Levels 4 to 8.
+Combined FE and HE statistics are particularly important for understanding learning at education Levels 4 and 5, as this is delivered roughly equally across both sectors.

-This release refers only to learners in England doing study aims at education levels 4 to 8.
+This release refers only to learners in England doing study aims at education Levels 4 to 8.

 Analysis is presented for English-domiciled learners to reflect funding eligibility more closely and allow for consistent comparisons across both HESA and ILR sources.

-Most of the data included in this release refers to academic year 2020/21.
-Time series data for academic years 2018/19, 2019/20 and 2020/21 can be found in the underlying data files and figures back to 2015/16 are also available at summary level.
+Most of the data included in this release refers to academic year 2021/22.
+However, detailed time series data for academic years 2018/19, 2019/20 and 2020/21 can be found in the underlying data files and figures back to 2015/16 are also available at summary level.

 HESA published a COVID-19 insight brief that analyses the impact of the pandemic on student data and trends across the years of enrolments and qualifications across various characteristics.

 The varying COVID-19 restrictions will also have impacted on apprenticeships and traineeship learning as well as provider reporting behaviour via the Individualised Learner Record.
 For example, a number of providers experienced administrative hold-ups resulting in some achievements that were not reported in the 2019/20 academic year being carried over to 2020/21 or 2021/22.